Associate Professor Mathew White

-Peggy Kern, PhD, is a Senior Lecturer Centre for Positive Psychology Melbourne Graduate School of Education The University of Melbourne.
+Peggy Kern, PhD, is an Associate Professor (Reader) in the Centre for Positive Psychology Melbourne Graduate School of Education The University of Melbourne.
 Her research addresses the question of who flourishes and why.
 More specifically, my research focuses on two related areas: (a) understanding and measuring healthy functioning, and (b) evaluating sophisticated theories of psychosocial processes underlying health over time.

 Regional Representatives Lead